sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-rest-api/cp-mobile-dev-kit-rest-api.md

     !![MDK](img_9.png)

-3. Fill-up the details to create a new Pet record.
+3. Fill out the details to create a new Pet record.

     !![MDK](img_10.1.1.png)